scaleoutsean/solidbackup/README.md

 [4] Because SB is a DIY solution, you can do whatever you fancy (for example, change Restic with another engine).
 SF Backup's biggest advantage is integration in the SolidFire UI, log/event system and "time remaining" metric is available in the UI and via the API.

 [5] Let's ignore *file-based* backup because SolidFire backup to S3 doesn't use it.
-For *image* backup, both approaches read entire volume contents, but SolidFire Backup to S3 uses less compute resources as it runs from SolidFire storage nodes.
-If you completely emulate SolidFire's Backup to S3 by using SolidBackup fo rimage backup, you'll read the same amount of iSCSI volume data and use network bandwidth to hypervisor/VM.
+For *image* backup, both approaches read the entire volume contents of the volume they back up, but SolidFire Backup to S3 uses less compute resources as it runs from SolidFire storage nodes.
+If you completely emulate SolidFire's Backup to S3 by using SolidBackup for image backup, you read the same amount of iSCSI volume data and use network bandwidth to get that data hypervisor/VM where backup script is running.

 [6] Assuming you can mount the clone file system (should be fine for ext2, ext3, xfs, and NTFS (maybe in Linux, but certainly in Windows, if you set up a Windows VM)), backup efficiency of SolidBackup is high.
 Instead of reading the entire 50 GB volume and backing up whatever you find it in, you read the files *you want* (others may be excluded) so instead of backing up 40 GB (even if it gets compressed down to 20 GB), you can backup 10 GB of DB files and compress them to 5 GB.
 And restore them some 10% of the time (5 GB vs. 40 GB)